blocknative/assist/README.md

     notificationsPosition: Object || String, // Defines where in the viewport notifications will be positioned.
 See below: 'Notification Positioning'
     css: String // Custom css string to overide Assist default styles },
+  timeouts: {
+    txStall: Number // The number of milliseconds after a transaction has been sent before showing a stall notification if not in the mempool
+  }
   truffleContract: Boolean, // Set to true if contract object has been instantiated with truffle-contract [false] }
 ```